tamas-p/hisma/packages/hisma/README.md

 ### Help needed

 - Feedback, especially about things you would like to change.
-- Finding bugs are always welcomed.
+- Finding bugs either in code or in documentation are always welcomed.
   - Providing a failing test to demonstrate the bug is even better.
 - Creating tests.
 - Creating documentation.